maarten-pennings/6502/5decoder/README.md

 The following address decoder is prepared for the "future".
-It has a place for a 32k RAM, an 8k ROM and 6 peripherals, like GPIOs (implemented by e.g. a VIA chip - Versatile Interface Adapter) or UARTS (implemented by e.g. a ACIA Asynchronous Communication Interface).
+It has a place for a 32k RAM, an 8k ROM and 6 peripherals, like GPIOs (implemented by e.g. a VIA chip - Versatile Interface Adapter) or UARTS (implemented by e.g. a ACIA Asynchronous Communication Interface Adapter).

 ![New address decoder](address-decode.png)